Agentic work orchestrator

 Memory-safe, fast, and reliable.
 Async runtime with Tokio.
 Tiny resource footprint for long-running daemon processes.

-Kage is built for developers who want to scale their AI-assisted workflows without sacrificing control or transparency.
+Kage is for developers who want to scale their AI-assisted workflows without sacrificing control, transparency, or their preferred way of working.

 Enterprise Ready